-The Statement of Accounts summarises the Fund's transactions for the 2019/20 financial year and its position as at 31 March 2020 .The Accounts have been prepared in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom 2019/20' (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.
-The Accounts have been prepared on a going concern basis.
+The Statement of Accounts summarises the Fund's transactions for the 2020/21 financial year and its position as at 31 March 2021 .The Accounts have been prepared in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom 2020/21' (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.
+The Accounts have been prepared on a going concern basis as the pension fund is a statutory backed scheme and also backed by an administering authority with tax raising powers.

 The Accounts summarise the transactions of the Fund and report on the net assets available to pay pension benefits.
 The Accounts do not provide for obligations to pay pensions and benefits which fall due after the end of the financial year.
-The actuarial present value of promised retirement benefits, valued on an International Accounting Standard

-(IAS) 19 basis, is disclosed at Note 19 of these Accounts.
+The actuarial present value of promised retirement benefits, valued on an International Accounting Standard (IAS) 19 basis, is disclosed at Note 19 of these Accounts.